 CRM and document management software integration lets your staff handle communication and document processing from a single window.
 Plus, it automates the process of filling customer details by pulling information from the CRM directly onto the document.
 Thus, reducing time spent looking for relevant files and copy-pasting key info.

-Lastly, if you work in the ecommerce sphere, connecting the CRM with the online shopping platform is pretty much a must.
+If you work in the eCommerce sphere, connecting CRM with your retail software is pretty much a must.
 It’s the best way to get an even better understanding of customers.

 For instance, if you integrate the CRM with Shopify — products, orders, and contacts will automatically sync, providing you with a full view of each client and their shopping preferences.